 Despite his brilliance, Tesla endured hardships.
 A fire destroyed his Manhattan lab in 1895, taking with it his notes and prototypes.
 And when he demonstrated wireless control of a boat, many claimed it was a hoax.
 Tesla then explored the wireless transmission of electric power.
 He believed he could provide wireless electricity and communication around the world.
 Tesla also claimed to have plans to create a motor that ran on cosmic rays, had discovered a technique for photographing thoughts and invented peace and death rays.

-Tesla made poor financial decisions most of his life, so he spent his final years with little money.
+Tesla had made poor financial decisions for most of his life, so he spent his final years with little money.
 He died on January 7, 1943, in New York City.
-Tesla was a brilliant inventor, engineer, and physicist.
-His experiments and research changed the world.
-He developed what became our modern alternating current (AC) electricity, experimented with x-rays and radio waves, and improved many pre-existing technologies.
+A brilliant inventor, engineer, and physicist, Tesla’s experiments and research changed the world.
+He designed what became our modern alternating current (AC) electricity, experimented with X-Rays and Radio waves, and improved many pre-existing technologies.
 He held 300 patents and could speak eight languages.
 Tesla developed so many important theories and advances that he is called the “Father of Physics.”

 Click here to see what else happened on This Day in History.